Skip to content

 Why "Better Tech" Loses

 You can fork the code.
-You cannot fork the community.
+You can't fork the community.
 You can copy the feature.
-You cannot copy the belief.
+You can't copy the belief.

-When you launch a "Solana Killer," you aren't fighting code.
-You are fighting a religion.
-You are fighting the collective hallucination of millions of people who have agreed that this specific database state is worth billions of dollars.
+Launch a "Solana killer" and you're not really fighting software.
+You're fighting a religion, millions of people who've quietly agreed that one particular database state is worth billions of dollars.

 Engineering Consensus